lucaKnobloch/FakeNewsOfTheDay/README.md

 The FakeNewsTracker will used crawled classified data to extract their main message and visualize them.

-click here for further documentation[Documentation of this proect](./docs/UserGuide.md)
+Further information can be find here: [Documentation of this project](./docs/UserGuide.md)

 ## Docker Compose